(Originally found in a bureau at the Colorado Railroad Museum, June 23, 2007)

 He checked his watch.
 It was 8:13 P.M. and all employees were meant to leave at 8.

 He would be forgotten along with all of it, nobody in the Denver of the future would afford him or his existence or the existence of the Tramway Company so much as a second thought, it’d be a phantom entity, wholly inconsequential, having affected nothing.
 The big yellow cars would recede in all minds and rust away into scrap and he’d have nothing to do- his only applicable skill was as a conductor, he realized.
-He’s be spending the remainder of his years in a department store or on an assembly line-
+He’d be spending the remainder of his years in a department store or on an assembly line-

 No, there was one thing he could do, to ensure his permanent place in history.
 If nobody else was going to do it, he would.